 Russell IPM offers a range of strategies to improve management of thrips.
 Mass-monitoring with Optiroll blue super plus with a species-specific aggregation pheromone and push-pull strategies combining Magipal with traps and lures contribute to reducing western flower thrips numbers and crop damage.
 A range of traps can be used for monitoring including blue or yellow sticky traps and Ferolite light traps.
 The Russell IPM kairomone thrips attractant, Thripnok, that attracts a range of thrips species, and the western flower thrips aggregation pheromone lures can be added to traps to increase trap catch.

-Thrips have six main life stages which includes the egg, two larval, prepupal, pupal and adult stages.
-Eggs are laid on the underside of leaves, flower structures or fruit.
+Thrips have six life stages which includes the egg, two larval, prepupal, pupal and adult stages.
+Eggs are laid inside leaves, flower structures or fruit.
 In some cases this can result in wart-like growths but in others it is undetectable.

 Larvae mature through two instars in concealed and well-protected plant parts such as within flower petals or under the calyx of fruits.
 In heavy infestations the larval will become mobile as they attempt to nourish upon all parts of the plant that are above ground.
 Most thrips, including western flower thrips, fall to the ground in order to pupate.